Feature reference

 - Interruption prediction — Identifies at-risk Nodes before AWS announces interruptions

-- Spot fallback recovery — Automatically returns to Spot when capacity becomes available again
+- Spot fallback recovery (coming in future releases) — Automatically returns to Spot when capacity becomes available again

 How it differs from standard Cast AI: